JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods.md

 #### Ruby installation

 CocoaPods is built with Ruby, and you can install it with the default Ruby that should be available on macOS.
-Ruby 1.9 or later has a built-in RubyGems package management framework that help you install the [CocoaPods dependency manager](https://guides.cocoapods.org/using/getting-started.html#installation).
+Ruby 1.9 or later has a built-in RubyGems package management framework that helps you install the [CocoaPods dependency manager](https://guides.cocoapods.org/using/getting-started.html#installation).

 If you're experiencing problems installing CocoaPods and getting it to work, follow [this guide](https://www.ruby-lang.org/en/documentation/installation/) to install Ruby or refer to the [RubyGems website](https://rubygems.org/pages/download/) to install the framework.